 During the Second World War the Bank of England was concerned that the currency could be counterfeited.
 To thwart counterfeiters it was decided to change the colour of the £1 note from the traditional green to blue pink Perhaps the most significant change was the introduction of an embedded security thread in the body of the note.
 We regard this feature as standard today but then it was considered revolutionary.
 The bank ditched the new colours once the war was over reverting to the traditional green.
 The new security feature was retained .
 This is a classic note which any Bank of England collection should include.
 It is important because it was the first note to contain an embedded metal security thread.
 Available in Fine, Very Fine and Extremely Fine and Uncirculated Image of note is a representative item from stock and will not necessarily be the actual item supplied.

 Some 25 years ago we purchased a huge lot of British Military Notes- some 17 million pieces.
 One of our members made up sets of the first 1000 notes printed of each prefix in the lot.
 It took him ages to get these sets together.
 There were a total of 11 notes all with the same serial number , 4 £1 notes of which 3 are different types, 3 decimal 50 pence notes and 4 decimal 10 pence notes.
 Searching through our store room we found these collections and the matching 11 notes printed from the last 1000 notes printed from the same prefixes e.g 000425 and 999425 These sets of 22 different uncirculated notes originally sold for £300 a set.
-We are offering these numbered sets of notes with matching serial numbers for just £28.50 –less than 10% of the original asking price.
-A bargain set of just £28.50.
+These numbered sets are bargain for this price!

 Wisbech: a complete original book of 100 of the £5.00 note issued around 1890.
 Barclays Bank bought them out and as the notes were still valid, they cut a small triangular piece out of the signature.
 These are as printed, Uncirculated in their original book.
 Normally we sell individual notes in this quality for £75.00 each.